 It’s almost always been up to state and local governments to address the issues of housing and homelessness.
 And getting that job done typically meant going to the voters and seeking funding to make up the gaping hole where the feds have fallen short.
 But no money was on the ballot this time around and with everyone cash strapped and tightening their fiscal belts, it seems like we’re in for a bitter winter ahead.

-It’s actually hard for me to make much sense of our direction after the results of the past week.
+It’s actually hard for me to make much sense of our direction after the outcome of the past week.
 Election results aside, collectively California made the decision to decrease the likelihood of future resources for housing, while blocking potential added protections for renters and increasing criminalization in a way that will actually make matters worse in the long run.

 It’s a shocking turn of events for a state that has historically put people first.
 But, then again, when you have west coast cities now requiring drug testing to receive the meager scraps of general assistance or adopting citywide shelter bans, this is all probably par for the course.